Two or more years of pensionable service

 Supplementary Death Benefit

-The Supplementary Death Benefit (SDB) is similar to a decreasing term life insurance protection.
+The Supplementary Death Benefit (SDB) is a one-time, tax free, lump sum payment payable upon the death of the participant.
 The plan provides a benefit equal to twice your annual salary, rounded up to the next multiple of $1,000.

-If you maintain coverage under this plan, you may name or change your beneficiary at any time.
-In order to do so, you must complete the Naming or substitution of a beneficiary (PWGSC-TPSGC 2196) form.
+If you maintain coverage under this plan, you may name or change your beneficiaries at any time.
+In order to do so, you must complete the Naming or changing your beneficiaries (PWGSC-TPSGC 2196) form.

 The Supplementary Death Benefits contributions will be determined based on your eligible annual salary at termination of employment and the type of pension benefit payable at termination.